quesby/quesby-boilerplate/src/content/documentation/migration-tools.md

 ## License

-Migration tools are licensed under the same MIT license as Neutrino.
+Migration tools are licensed under the same MIT license as Quesby.